It feels like Mad Lilies and I have been intertwined forever, but in reality this fabulous business came into my life in 2013.

 Other than petals, tendrils and stems, my loves include old school rom coms, and telly shouting during Five Nations Rugby matches.
 I bake when I’m stressed, and have an infinite capacity for chocolate buttons.
 I’m a fierce & loyal friend, a nature lover and a bit of an adrenaline junkie especially when it comes to sailing.

 I’ve fallen in love with the Surrey countryside surrounding the renovated pub that Darren and I now live in and call home, and you’ll often find me out foraging for foliage, berries and flowers in the fields and hedgerows with Duffy – supremely brilliant dog, loving companion and valued member of the Mad Lilies customer services team!
+We have also recently been joined by young Dougal - a very cute four legged addition to the team - currently still learning the ropes through his junior apprenticeship!

 So if you’re looking for fresh, natural flowers that celebrate the seasons, why not get in touch, or pop in to see me at Mad Lilies.
 I’ll put the kettle on.